 Is It for You?

 Prepare for a professional career as a performer, choreographer or teacher at Canada’s premier post-secondary dance program.
-This one-of-a-kind, conservatory-style program offers rigorous professional training in four disciplines of dance – ballet, modern, jazz, West African, street styles and contemporary styles.
+This one-of-a-kind, conservatory-style program offers rigorous professional training in multiple dance styles including ballet, modern, jazz, West African, street styles and contemporary styles.
 You’ll study in Toronto, home to the third-largest English language theatre district in the world and internationally renowned professional dance companies, and a North American film and television hot spot.
-With our innovative curriculum, you’ll learn and dance in direct collaboration with visiting guest artists and major arts organizations.
+With our innovative curriculum, you’ll learn and dance in direct collaboration with highly acclaimed guest artists and major arts organizations.
 Thanks to experienced faculty and plenty of opportunities to participate in studio and public performances, you’ll graduate as a skillful, versatile dance artist empowered to become part of the next generation of creative leaders!

 Full Time: Four Year

 Our student ambassadors are on board to give you a taste of all that Ryerson has to offer.
 Learn about the city of Toronto, transitioning to university, the student experience and more!

 *Actual minimum grade ranges required for fall 2021 admission/wait list consideration will be determined based on grades and qualifications presented by the applicant pool as they become available.
 Required grade ranges may fluctuate from year to year (up or down) as a result of competition.
 Applicants not educated in Ontario may present the equivalent of the Ontario requirements.
 Ryerson reserves the right to determine equivalency at its sole discretion.

 Tuition and Fees 2021/2022

 International Fees Range: $30,013 - $31,003

 For detailed fees information visit Tuition and Fees by Program.